SharedStake/SIPs/SIPS/sip-3.md

 ## Technical Specification

 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces SharedStake Finance currently exposes or the creations of new ones.-->
-Proposed Implementation described in the figure below:
+Proposed Implementation is described in the figure below:
 ![figure 0](mechanism.jpg)

 ### Provable profit sharing: